TL;DR

 Any change to your car from its factory standard is a "modification."
 This includes obvious performance enhancements as well as cosmetic changes like alloy wheels, tinted windows, or even a bumper sticker in some cases.

 Failure to declare modifications can invalidate your entire policy.
-If you have an accident, your insurer could refuse to pay out, leaving you liable for all costs, including damage to third-party vehicles or property, which could run into tens of thousands of pounds.
-Always declare everything.
+If you have an accident, your insurer could refuse to pay out, leaving you liable for all costs, including damage to third-party vehicles or property, which could run into tens of thousands of pounds. typically declare everything.

 Telematics insurance, where a "black box" or mobile app monitors your driving, can be a great way for young or new drivers to get affordable cover.
 However, it comes with strict conditions.
 Insurers monitor: